 Sadly, if you’re interested in Chinese video games, the story is quite different.
-For all its love of epic adventures, the English-speaking video game world has a critical lack of interest in anything outside its comfort zone.
-It lives in a bubble, still acting as if consoles were the biggest platform, Call of Duty was the biggest game and US, Europe & Japan were the only *real* game markets.
+For all its love of epic adventures, the English-speaking video game world has a critical lack of interest in anything outside its comfort zone, still acting as if consoles were the biggest platform, Call of Duty was the biggest game and US, Europe & Japan were the only *real* game markets.

-This article is an attempt to help improve that.
-Let’s delve into the rich history of Chinese RPGs, meet the oldest RPG series still around and one of the most influential games in history — that you probably never heard about.
+This article is the first part of my attempt to help improve that, expanding the “canon” of video game history.
+So let’s delve into the rich history of Chinese RPGs, meet the oldest RPG series still around and one of the most influential games in history — that you probably never heard about.

-Moreover, it means dealing with two writing systems: Traditional Chinese, used on Taiwan and Hong Kong (and Macau); and Simplified Chinese, used in mainland China (and Singapore).
+Moreover, it means dealing with two writing systems: Traditional Chinese, used in Taiwan and Hong Kong (and Macau); and Simplified Chinese, used in mainland China (and Singapore).

 Since the 2000s games usually offer both systems in the options menu, but before that it means that a game from mainland China would be weird for a Taiwanese person to read, for example.

 Lastly, most of these games never were translated so have no official English titles.
 I will post the original Chinese title and a crude translation (sorry for butchering them!).

 The Chinese gaming industry began in the mid-80s in Taiwan, mostly centered around the Apple II and IBM PC, but having difficulties due to importation costs and the lack of support for the Chinese language.

 Some western games like Ultima and King’s Quest would reach the country (usually via copied floppy disks), but the language barrier made them very hard to play.
 To solve this, a group of Taiwanese gamers began printing translated manuals and guides to sell alongside pirate copies of the games (copyright laws were very loose at the time, this wasn’t even illegal):